izihawa/summa/docs/apis/rust-api.md

 The most direct and native way for accessing Summa through Rust is [summa_proto](https://docs.rs/summa-proto/latest/summa_proto/index.html) crate.
 It contains proto bindings used in `summa-server`.
-Examplesm of usage may be found in [summa/examples](https://github.com/izihawa/summa/tree/master/examples)
+Examples of usage may be found in [summa/examples](https://github.com/izihawa/summa/tree/master/examples)